aws/aws-iot-device-sdk-js-v2/samples/README.md

 ## Node/Websocket_Connect

-This sample creates a basic MQTT connection using a websockets.
+This sample creates a basic MQTT connection using websockets.
 On startup, the device connects and then disconnects from the AWS server.
 This sample is for reference on connecting via websockets.